 Initially, NIOD focused on research into the Second World War in the Netherlands and its overseas territories.
 Today, the Second World War is part of a broader range of research topics.
 Using its extensive expertise, NIOD has opted for a more international orientation, with a focus on Europe and Asia.
 It is our aim to give academia and society insight into important developments in recent history in a global context.

-If you want to know more about NIOD’s research programme download the Research plan 2012-2016.
+If you want to know more about NIOD’s research programme download the Research Agenda 2020-2024.